11 Reasons Why You Need an eCommerce Mobile App

 Furthermore, 88% of consumers are less likely to return to a mobile site after a bad experience.
 47% of people expect a mobile site to load in 2 seconds or less.

-So having a mobile-friendly site is definitely the first step toward generating eCommerce sales from mobile users.
+So having a user-friendly mobile site is definitely the first step toward generating eCommerce sales from mobile users.
 But at the end of the day, the following statistic is what matters most:

 78% of consumers would rather use an app to buy from an eCommerce shop than a mobile website.
 That’s right—78%.